 As they puzzle over their statues, the cold creeps up on them, freezing over a feather that dropped to the ground and blowing out the torch.
 Jon and Arya draw their weapons and step up in front of Sansa, the diplomat of the family whose weapons aren’t quite so blatant.

-Bran Stark (Isaac Hempstead Wright) was notably absent, and we can’t help but wonder if the frozen feather is supposed to represent him as the Three-Eyed Raven.
+Bran Stark (Isaac Hempstead-Wright) was notably absent, and we can’t help but wonder if the frozen feather is supposed to represent him as the Three-Eyed Raven.
 The Stark coalition needs him, so they better keep him safe.

 The tease shows Sansa approaching Daenerys: “Winterfell is yours, Your Grace.”
 This moment tells us:

-The new footage backs up an EW report that the season will open at Winterfell with Daenerys and her followers meeting up and mingling uneasily with Jon Snow’s northern coalition.
+The new footage backs up an EW report from November that the season will open at Winterfell with Daenerys and her followers meeting up and mingling uneasily with Jon Snow’s northern coalition.
 It will surprise absolutely no one to learn that Sansa Stark (Sophie Turner) “isn’t thrilled that Jon bent the knee to his fancy new Targaryen girlfriend, at least not at first.”

 We’ve already had a glimpse at the anticipated meeting between Sansa and Daenerys, but there’s so much more to savor about the Mother of Dragons arriving at Winterfell.

 One moment we can’t wait to see is Jon reuniting with Arya, but we’re also very much looking forward to Jorah Mormont meeting little Lady Lyanna Mormont — please, please, please let that be a thing.